PuneetBirdi/koho-tech-assignment/README.md

    line 33: {"id":"7843","customer_id":"35","accepted":false}

    //Lines 31 and 32 seem to be switched in my output even though the responses are the same.
-   //Also, the the following response (line 33) is uneffected.
+   //Also, the the following response (line 33) is unaffected.

    ```